New York state reduces penalties for marijuana possession | DW | 29.07.2019

 Read more: Germany delays roll-out of medical marijuana

-Cuomo set out the aim of the change: "Communities of color have been disproportionately impacted by laws governing marijuana for far too long, and today we are ending this injustice once and for all," Governor Cuomo said.
+Cuomo set out the aim of the change: "Communities of color have been disproportionately impacted by laws governing marijuana for far too long, and today we are ending this injustice once and for all."

 "We are taking a critical step forward in addressing a broken and discriminatory criminal justice process," the Democrat governor added.